Skip to Content

 This qualification will help you become an outstanding leader by providing you with the knowledge and tools to be able to make positive change in your organisation and the world around you.
 You will learn not only how to lead, but how to release that potential in others.

-Massey University’s Master of Advanced Leadership Practice is a unique qualification in New Zealand.
+Massey University’s Master of Advanced Leadership Practice (MALP) is a unique qualification in New Zealand.
 You will gain from Massey’s research-led approach, focusing on the latest findings in the fields of positive psychology and strengths-based leader development.
-Using internationally-tested and proven methods this programme has a strong focus on relevant, applied learning.
-We work hard to ensure your learning is relevant to your current situation, and career ambitions.

-You are encouraged to bring challenges and current limitations from your workplace to the programme, ready for exploration and breakthrough solutions.
+You are encouraged to bring challenges and current issues from your workplace to the programme, ready for exploration and breakthrough solutions.

 You will make the powerful shift from managing to leading, gaining a deep understanding of yourself, your performance and your impact on others.
 Learn how to motivate diverse teams and bring them with you.
 You can expect to emerge as an adept, authentic, self-aware and adaptable solution-seeker, who can think critically.